 Steven Salah-Eddine is a Master of Science student in the department of Aeronautics and Astronautics at Stanford University.
 He received a Bachelor of Science degree in Mechanical Engineering from the University of California, Berkeley.
-Steven's research interests include hypersonics, computational analysis and design of high-speed aircraft, multiphysics simulations of high-speed flows, computational fluid dynamics, and compressible turbulent flow.
+Steven is a research assistant in the Structures and Composites Laboratory at Stanford University, where he works under the guidance of his principal investigator, Professor Fu-Kuo Chang.

 Honors & Awards